 NOTE 4: Where the applicant is not the owner of the freehold of the land on which the proposed development is to be carried out, this application must be accompanied by the written consent of the owner of the freehold.

+[Form 1 amended in Gazette 22 Dec 2006 p.
+5810.]

 Form 2

 SWAN RIVER TRUST ACT 1988